Ruins of Adventure

 - Bonus Proficiencies: Appraise, City Familiarity, Disguise, Modern Language (Thieves’ Cant), Religion, Set Snares, Tumbling

 - Required Proficiencies: none

 - Forbidden Proficiencies: none

 - Major: All, Astral, Chaos, Creation, Divination, Guardian, Protection, Summoning, Time, Travelers

 Overview: With certain setbacks during the Cyrinishad incident, Mask has been reduced to the status of a demipower.
-While those who pay homage to Mask outnumber the worshipers of many of the greater powers, the more forward-thinking of his clergy’s leaders correctly understand the need to bolster worship in their god and see the need to get the church better organized.
+While those who pay homage to Mask outnumber the worshipers of many of the greater powers, the more forward-thinking of his clergy’s leaders correctly understand the need to bolster the active worship in their god and see the need to get the church better organized.
 A cleric of Mask stands ready to counsel, defend, heal, and get money out of any thief who worships Mask.
 Clerics of Mask are often found in adventuring parties.

 Description: A cleric of Mask dresses solely in blacks and grays.
 The only armor the cleric will wear is leather armor, and that must be dyed either black or gray as well.
 The cleric always wears a black or midnight-blue cloak with a hood.
-All priests also wear black masks-either domino masks across their eyes or full masks covering their entire faces-to preserve their anonymity, and as their holy symbol.
+All priests also wear black masks—either domino masks across their eyes or full masks covering their entire faces—to preserve their anonymity, and as their holy symbol.